 Preparation for The Birks of Aberfeldy Walk

 - Be aware that the trail may be slippery and muddy in wet weather.

-- If you are generally fit you will be able to manage the walk — there are plenty of resting points to catch your breathe on the steep climb.
-In some places there are steep steps to climb.
+- If you are generally fit you will be able to manage the walk — there are plenty of resting points to catch your breath on the steep climb.
+In some places, there are steep steps to climb.

 - Remember to take your camera to capture the beauty of the Birks